Profinda/opera/README.md

       - return [False|Exception] - stops operation execution and breaks transaction/do rollback
     - call(params: Hash, dependencies: Hash?)
       - return [Opera::Operation::Result] - never raises an exception

-## Opera::Operation::Base - Instance Methods
->
-    - context [Hash]          - used to pass information between steps - only for internal usage
-    - params [Hash]           - immutable and received in call method
-    - dependencies [Hash]     - immutable and received in call method
-    - finish!                 - this method interrupts the execution of steps after is invoked

 ## Development